nycrera91/data-structures-and-algorithms/README.md

 ## Why should we learn Stack ?

-When we nedd to crate an application which utilizes 'last incoming data first'.
+When we need to crate an application which utilizes 'last incoming data first'.
 Example: Implementation of 'back' button in browser.